SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/linking_shapes/Linking_a_shape_to_an_alarm_filter.md

    - **Alarm**: Use this option if you want the shape background to take the color associated with the summary alarm state of the alarm list.

+   - **FilterContext=X**: Allows you to specify a filter context.

-   - **FilterContext=X**: Supported from DataMiner 10.0.3 onwards.
-This option allows you to add an element, service or view filter.
-“X” can be the name or ID of the element, service or view.
-From DataMiner 10.3.0/10.2.3 onwards, you can also add an EPM system name filter.
+     - From DataMiner 10.0.3 onwards, this can be an **element, service or view filter**.
+In this case, “X” is the name or ID of the element, service or view.
+     - From DataMiner 10.3.0/10.2.3 onwards, you can add an **EPM system name filter**.
 In that case, “X” should be “SystemName=” followed by the EPM system name.
+     - From DataMiner 10.3.0/10.2.3 onwards, you can add an **EPM system type filter**.
+In that case, “X” should be “SystemType=” followed by the EPM system type.
+     - The SystemName and SystemType context can be combined using the syntax `FilterContext=SystemName=X;SystemType=Y`.

    For example: